Clinician-guided immune pattern reports

 Examples of patterns Allerim helps interpret

-These are pattern snapshots, not diagnoses.
-Scan the kinds of patterns Allerim helps clarify, then choose the route that fits your situation best.
+These are snapshots of the kinds of stories Allerim helps sort.
+Scan them quickly, then choose the route that feels closest to your situation.

 In context